Three people in hospital following early morning crash - two in critical condition - NZ Herald

 Three people are in hospital, including two in critical condition, following a crash in Invercargill early this morning.

-The high speed crash occurred at 5am on the corner of Tay and Clyde Street.
+The high-speed crash occurred at 5am on the corner of Tay St and Clyde St.

 Fire and Emergency shift manager Andrew Norris said the car overturned and caught fire and the three people were trapped inside.